Troubleshooting

 3. Log into the SEC VM as the 'sdc' user.

-4. Place the SEC bootstrap data generated in CDO UI onto the file /usr/local/CDO/es_bootstrapdata and try onboarding again.
+4. Place the SEC bootstrap data generated in Security Cloud Control UI onto the file /usr/local/Security Cloud Control/es_bootstrapdata and try onboarding again.

 Decoding bootstrap data failed